influxdata/docs-v2/content/influxdb/cloud/organizations/buckets/bucket-schema/_index.md

    ```

 4. To write data to the bucket, use the [`influx write` command](/influxdb/cloud/reference/cli/influx/write).

+### View bucket schema types
+Only buckets with an `explicit` schema-type allow bucket schemas.
+To view your bucket's schema-type, use the [`influx bucket list` command](/influxdb/cloud/reference/cli/influx/bucket-schema/list).

 ### Add schemas to a bucket
 Use the [`influx bucket-schema create` command](/influxdb/cloud/reference/cli/influx/bucket-schema/create) to define additional measurement